Overview

 Underlines

 Underline colours for interactive elements.
 They work best a slightly lighter version of the text link colour.
-On hover the default is that the underline colour changes to the text link colour however this can also be set to a unique option if required.
+On hover the default is that the underline colour changes to the text link colour.

 Colour descriptionVariableValue